vicinityh2020/LabVIEW-adapter/README.md

 # Infrastructure overview

 Microgrid is emulated on the scaled-down experimental platform in AAU.
-Wind turbine (WT), PV, energy storage system (ESS) is simulated by three 3-phase inverters respectively, the load of electric vehicle (EV) charging is simulated by resistive loads, there are controlled by state of three parking sensors which are collected through Vicinity P2P Network automatically through adapter.
-EMS established in LabVIEW can monitor generated power, the state of charge (SoC) of ESS and the charging state for three parking slots in microgrid, and can calculate EVs charging prince according to SoC.
-End users can subscribe to EMS value added service to monitor parking slots state and EVs charging prince.
+Wind turbine (WT), PV and energy storage system (ESS) is simulated by three 3-phase inverters respectively.
+The load of electric vehicle (EV) charging is simulated by resistive loads which are controlled by state of three parking sensors, the states of parking sensors are collected through Vicinity P2P Network automatically through adapter established on Python.
+EMS established in LabVIEW monitors generated power of PV/WT, the state of charge (SoC) of ESS and the charging state of three parking slots in microgrid, and also, it calculates EVs charging prince according to SoC.
+End users could subscribe to EMS value added service to receive parking slots state and EVs charging price automatically.

 ![Image text](https://github.com/YajuanGuan/pics/blob/master/%E5%9B%BE%E7%89%871.png)